Cody-Nicholson96/Non-Tech/Critical_Thinking/fallacies.md

 P2) It is not illegal to do this
 P3) Anything legal is moral
 _____________
-C) Dressing provacatively and swaering in front of pre-teens is not immoral
+C) Dressing provocatively and swearing in front of pre-teens is not immoral
 ```

 -

-###Weak Analogy
+### Weak Analogy

-This fallacy is made when the analogy is too weak to sustain the arguemtn or because the analogy itself has not been argued for.
+This fallacy is made when the analogy is too weak to sustain the argument or because the analogy itself has not been argued for.

 Example argument with this fallacy: